PyMoDAQ/PyMoDAQ/documentation/_build/html/_sources/usage/Features.rst.txt

 .. figure:: /image/overview_submodules.png
    :alt: overview

-   PyMoDAQ's Dashboard and its submodules: DAQ_Scan for automated acquisitions and DAQ_Logger for data logging.
+   PyMoDAQ's Dashboard and its extensions: DAQ_Scan for automated acquisitions and DAQ_Logger for data logging.